 These easy breakfast burritos are total lifesavers.
-You can make them for a nice weekend brunch, of course.
-Then you can freeze the extra burritos for later.
+You can make them for a crowd and enjoy a nice Mexican-themed brunch.
+Or you can freeze extra burritos for later.
 Enjoy your leftover burritos for quick breakfasts, lunches or dinners!

 I came up with this recipe after receiving several reader requests for vegetarian breakfast burritos.
 Each person described a life-changing breakfast burrito ordered at a favorite restaurant.
 No one mentioned the same restaurant, but all of the burritos had crispy potatoes, eggs, salsa and avocado in common.

 Those burritos had all of the above features in common, plus they were smothered in salsa.
 They required a knife and fork, and holy smokes, were they good.
 I was almost too intimidated to attempt recreating those burritos, but I’m excited to share my homemade version with you today.